sehriban-act/react-starter18/javascript/projects/006 - Weather_Condition_App(JS-06)/README.md

 🔥 You can use [OpenWeather Api](https://openweathermap.org/) for your app.

-🔥 You don’t need to create a new template for this project, you can use [Waether Condition_App](https://github.com/clarusway/clarusway-full-stack-9-21/tree/main/javascript/projects/006%20-%20Weather_Condition_App(JS-06)) template for html and css.
+🔥 You don’t need to create a new template for this project, you can use [Weather Condition_App](https://github.com/clarusway/clarusway-full-stack-9-21/tree/main/javascript/projects/006%20-%20Weather_Condition_App(JS-06)) template for html and css.
 We will be concerned in javascript side.